The Greatest Game Ever Played: Plot

-Set mainly in 1913, the film is about Francis Ouimet (Shia LaBeouf), the first amateur to win the U.S. Open.
-Amateur golf in that era was a sport only for the wealthy, and Ouimet came from an Irish and French-Canadian immigrant family that was part of the working class.
-Ouimet watches an exhibition by legendary Jersey golf pro Harry Vardon (Stephen Dillane) as a 7-year-old boy, and becomes very interested in golf.
+Set mainly in 1913, the film is about Francis Ouimet, the first amateur to win the U.S. Open.
+Amateur golf in that era was a sport only for the wealthy, and Francis came from an Irish and French-Canadian immigrant family that was part of the working class.
+Francis watches an exhibition by legendary Jersey golf pro Harry Vardon as a 7-year-old boy, and becomes very interested in golf.
 He begins as a caddie at The Country Club, a posh enclave located across the street from his home in suburban Brookline, Massachusetts, while making friends with the other caddies.
 He works on his own golf game at every chance, and gradually accumulates his own set of clubs.
 Francis practices putting at night in his room.
 He wins the Massachusetts Schoolboy Championship.

-One day, a Club member, Mr. Hastings (Justin Ashforth), asks Ouimet to play with him over The Country Club course, where caddies have almost no access of their own, and he shoots a fine round of 81 despite a 9 on one hole.
+One day, a club member, Mr. Hastings, asks Francis to play with him over The Country Club course, where caddies have almost no access of their own, and he shoots a fine round of 81 despite a 9 on one hole.
 His talent, composure, and good manners earn admirers and interest.
-With the help of Mr. Hastings and the Club Caddiemaster, Francis gets a chance to play in an upcoming tournament, the U.S. Amateur, the local qualifying for which is to be held at the very same Country Club course.
-However, his father Arthur (Elias Koteas) tells his son to quit golf and get a "real job".
-Ouimet needs $50 for the entry fee, and so agrees to get a real job and never play golf again if he could not qualify; his father lends him the money.
+With the help of Mr. Hastings and the Club Caddiemaster, Francis gets a chance to play in an upcoming tournament, the U.S. Amateur, the local qualifying which is to be held at the very same Country Club course.
+However, his father Arthur tells him to quit golf and get a "real job".
+Francis needs $50 for the entry fee, and so agrees to get a real job and never play golf again if he cannot qualify; his father lends him the money.
 On the 18th, Francis faces a three-foot putt that would secure him a spot in the championship, but he looks over and his father is watching.
-Ouimet is distracted, misses and falls one stroke short of qualifying for the championship proper.
+Francis is distracted, misses and falls one stroke short of qualifying for the championship proper.

-With much jeer from the rich folk, Ouimet, now 20, fulfills his promise to his dad and works at a sporting goods shop, while continuing to live at home.
-After some time with his golf forgotten, Ouimet is still at the bottom of the working class.
+With much jeer from the rich folk, Francis, now 20, fulfills his promise to his father and works at a sporting goods shop, while continuing to live at home.
+After some time with his golf forgotten, Francis is still at the bottom of the working class.
 But one day, the president of the United States Golf Association enters the store and personally invites him to play in the upcoming U.S. Open.
-After some maneuvering and consideration from his employer, Ouimet secures entry.
-His father informs Ouimet that he must find his own place to live after the tournament and Ouimet agrees to this arrangement.
-However, his mother has been supportive of his golf from the start.
-She admonishes Ouimet's father for not recognizing Ouimet's talent and that he now has a chance to demonstrate it in an important tournament.
+After some maneuvering and consideration from his employer, Francis secures entry.
+Arthur informs him that he must find his own place to live after the tournament, and Francis agrees to this arrangement.
+However, his mother Mary, having been supportive of Francis's interest in golf from the start, admonishes Arthur for failing to recognize Francis's talent and the value of showcasing that talent in an important tournament.